 Temporarily inject a language

-Click Inject language or reference and select the language you want to inject.
+Select Inject language or reference and choose the language you want to inject.

 Select Edit <language ID> Fragment.

 PyCharm will open a dedicated editor section for editing the code with the injected language.
-This editor provides full code assistance, including code completion, inspections, intentions and code style actions.
+This editor provides full coding assistance, including code completion, inspections, intentions and code style actions.

 Use language injection comments